 A rules-based strategy designed to exploit market inefficiencies in a disciplined systematic manner.

-For the quarter ended March 31, 2023, the Voya Corporate Leaders 100 Fund underperformed its benchmark, the S&P 500 Index (the Index) on net asset value (NAV) basis.
+- For the quarter ended December 31, 2023, the Voya Corporate Leaders 100 Fund outperformed its benchmark, the S&P 500 Index (the Index) on a net asset value (NAV) basis.

 - During the quarter, the Fund continued to follow its strict rules-based investment approach.

 - At the beginning of the quarter, the Fund held equal-weighted positions in the stocks of the S&P 100 Index (implying that each holding represented about 1% of the portfolio).

 - Over the course of the quarter, if the value of a security increased by more than 50%,* the position size was reduced to 1%, and if the value of a security decreased by more than 30%,* the position was eliminated.